jpedro/jpedro.github.io/git-dd.md

 ```
 $ grep -A 1 hi .git/config
 [hi "are.you"]
-    ok = "FINE, I'VE NEVER BEEN BETTER!!!"
+    ok = "FINE, I'VE NEVER BEEN BETTER"

 $ git config hi.are.you.ok
-FINE, I'VE NEVER BEEN BETTER!!!
+FINE, I'VE NEVER BEEN BETTER
 ```

 There's no section or key checking by git.
-So you can add your own.
+Just follow your heart, my friend.

 Armed with this knowledge we can understand now how this unholy contraption works.